punchcafe/punchcafe.github.io/_posts/2020-09-26-making-ugly-imperative-pretty-functional-in-java.markdown

 Ofcouse, I'm sure purists can point out a number of reasons why this isn't proper functional programming, but there's a really nice takeaway here for a junior Java developer.
 Breaking your imperative methods into smaller abstract chunks is already a good practice for making code maintaible, testable, understandable, simpler... the list goes on, but an added side effect is that it puts a lot of implementations following this pattern in a strong position to utilise Java's functional programming capabilities.
-Just keep your methods unary if you can... anything else looks gross! ;)
+Just keep your methods unary if you can... anything else looks gross! :bento: